-- Prepare to stop and start and stop again: Stop at rest areas and have him run around on grassy sites, maybe play a quick game of Red Light Green Light to get him moving and giggling.
+- Prepare to stop and start and stop again: Stop at rest areas and have them run around on grassy sites, maybe play a quick game of Red Light Green Light to get them moving and giggling.
 Toddlers and young children generally don’t do well buckled into their car seats for much longer than a couple of hours at a time, so preparing for fairly frequent breaks may be the way to go.
 Rest stops are great, playgrounds in towns you’re passing through are better, and well-supervised visits to empty lots behind gas stations will do in a pinch.
 If you know other families who have traveled the routes you’re taking, they may be able to give you some tips, and a little research into towns and areas you’re passing through can also help you figure out where to stop to get some of Baby’s restless energy out.

-- Get operatic: Now that Baby is older, he can really get into sing-alongs with you, and if that’s not something you do too much as a family, the novelty might keep him happy for hours on end.
+- Get operatic: Now that Baby is older, they can really get into sing-alongs with you, and if that’s not something you do too much as a family, the novelty might keep them happy for hours on end.
 They don’t have to be Baby’s kind of sing-alongs – no one has to have a farm, no one has to pretend you’re on a bus instead of in your family’s car.
-The songs Baby will most want to sing along to will probably be the ones you have the most fun with, so pick something you can really rock out to – Baby may not know the words to your favorite songs yet, but he’ll pick them up before you know it.
+The songs Baby will most want to sing along to will probably be the ones you have the most fun with, so pick something you can really rock out to – Baby may not know the words to your favorite songs yet, but they'll pick them up before you know it.